SteveKennyUK/the-anvil-metal-pub/README.md

 -   My Mentor Antonio Rodriguez for his advice and feedback.

--   Fellow Code Institute students on [Slack](https://slack.com/intl/en-gb/) were invaluable for their guidance when I ran into issues.
+-   Fellow Code Institute students, tutors and mentors on [Slack](https://slack.com/intl/en-gb/) were invaluable for their guidance when I ran into issues, Anthony O'Brien and Alexander Grib especially.

 ### Notice